DONATE TO THIS

 Racial and socioeconomic achievement gaps persist in our schools today.
 There is a 26% or greater gap in math achievement between white students and students of color.
 We believe in the power of STEM to offer opportunities to students who need it most.
 You can change this by becoming a STEM teacher.

 EnCorps STEM Teachers Program’s vision is to realize a day where all students, regardless of socioeconomic status, are inspired and prepared to pursue their dreams.
-STEM Teaching Fellows transition to teaching careers within 1-3 years with the support of EnCorps training, guest teaching field experience, credentialing guidance, EnCorps cohort and the EnCorps network of schools.
-When you become an EnCorps Fellow, you are committing to providing access to quality education within low income schools, supporting students who need your mentorship the most.
+STEM Teaching Fellows explore the process to become a teacher within 1-3 years with the support of EnCorps training, guest teaching field experience, licensing guidance, EnCorps cohort of peers and the EnCorps network of schools.
+When you become an EnCorps Fellow, you will provide access to quality education within low income schools, supporting students who need your mentorship the most.

-With the help of EnCorps, you will develop your unique timeline to become a paid teacher, in as little as 9 months, or 3 years depending on your personal goals.
+- With the help of EnCorps, you will explore a transition to teaching and if desired, your unique timeline to become a paid teacher, in as little as 9 months, or 3 years depending on your personal goals

 *Find out more about the timeline and teaching license options at https://encorps.org/teaching-fellowship/

-Financial plan to participate in unpaid Guest Teaching Training for one semester
+- Financial plan to participate in unpaid Guest Teaching for one semester

 For more specific eligibility and FAQ’s, please see https://www.encorps.org/teaching-fellowship/eligibility

 *Looking for backgrounds in: Accounting, finance, banking, mathematics, statistics, data analyst, computer programmer, IT, coding, product manager, engineering (civil, mechanical, ALL), healthcare, scientific research, biotech, lab work, etc.